Koheron/koheron-server/doc/command_line_interface.md

 $ kserver status --sessions
 ```

-## Init tasks
+## Init

-This set of commands is designed to be called in the init scripts at system launch.
-They interface the `INIT_TASKS` device.
+This command is called at network connection post-up.
+It is definec in the `INIT` device.
+Call:

-To show the last digit of the IP address on the board LEDs use:
 ```
-$ kserver init_tasks --ip_on_leds [LEDS_ADDRESS]
+$ kserver init
 ```
-where `LEDS_ADDRESS` the LEDs base address can be specified in hexadecimal form (e.g. `0x60000000`).